Zac Efron Hospitalized With Possible Typhoid Infection: Report

 Gregory Pace/Shutterstock

-While we were preparing for our holiday parties and meals, it appears that Zac Efron's new TV show nearly became reality.
+While we were preparing for our holiday parties and meals, it appears that Zac Efron's new TV show nearly became reality, according to a report.

 Last week, the 32-year-old actor contracted what is believed to be a typhoid or other bacterial infection while on the island country of Papua New Guinea, where he's been filming the new Quibi series Killing Zac Efron, and was airlifted by emergency medical workers to an airport in Brisbane, Australia, where he was then transported to a private hospital, the Australian Sunday Telegraph newspaper reported.

-The outlet said that Efron spent several days at the hospital and that doctors allowed him to travel home to the U.S. on Christmas Eve.
+The outlet said that the actor spent several days at the hospital and that doctors allowed him to travel home to the U.S. on Christmas Eve.

 Killing Zac Efron, which was announced in November, sees Efron spending 21 days off the grid, "deep into the jungles of a remote, dangerous island," "with nothing but basic gear, a guide partner and a will to survive."
 The Sunday Telegraph said Efron fell ill while he was in the middle of filming the show.